telerik/reporting-docs/report-items/table-crosstab-list/basic-concepts.md

 ## Detail vs. Grouped Data

-Detail data is all the data from a report data source as it comes back from the data source.
+Detail data is all the data that comes back from the table data source.
 Detail data is essentially what you see in the query designer results pane when you run a database query.

-The actual detail data includes, and is restricted by, filters that are set on the data source, data region, and details group.
+The actual detail data includes, and is restricted by, filters that are set on the data source, [data item]({%slug telerikreporting/designing-reports/connecting-to-data/data-items/overview%}), data region, and details group.
 To display detail data on a detail row, use a simple expression such as `=Fields.ProductCategory`.
 When the report runs, the detail row repeats once for each row in the query results at runtime.

 Grouped data is detail data that is organized by a value that you specify in the group definition, for example, `=Fields.ProductCategory`.
 To display grouped data in group rows and columns, use a simple expressions that aggregates the grouped data such as `=Sum(Fields.Quantity)`.
+The result will be the sum of all quantity values with the same product category as the current group.

 ## Group Hierarchies